Skip to main content

 from skills.helpers import retry, wait_for

-from generated.servers.web import fetch_url
+from generated.mcp.web import fetch_url

 # Retry a flaky API call